HaxeFoundation/HaxeManual/content/10-std.md

 There is no guarantee of any kind that the types of arguments will be respected when a method is called using remoting.
 That means even if the arguments of function `foo` are typed to `Int`, the client will still be able to use strings while calling the method.
 This can lead to security issues in some cases.
-When in doubt, check the argument type when the function is called by using the `Std.is` method.
+When in doubt, check the argument type when the function is called by using the `Std.isOfType` method or the `is` keyword.